dna4998/DietGenesis/DOMAIN_SETUP.md

 1. In your Replit Deployments dashboard, find your deployed app
 2. Click **"Custom Domain"** or **"Domains"**
 3. Click **"Add Domain"**
-4. Enter: `thednadietclub.com`
+4. Enter your custom domain (e.g., `yourdomain.com`)
 5. Replit will provide DNS configuration instructions

 ### 3. Configure DNS (At Your Domain Registrar)
-You'll need to add DNS records where you manage thednadietclub.com:
+You'll need to add DNS records where you manage your domain:

 **Option A: CNAME Record (Recommended)**
 ```